Kell antigen system: Disease association

 Kell antigens are important in transfusion medicine, autoimmune hemolytic anemia and hemolytic disease of the newborn (anti-Kell).
 Anti-K is the next most common immune red cell antibody after those in the ABO and Rh system.
 Anti-K typically presents as IgG class alloantibody.
 Individuals lacking a specific Kell antigen may develop antibodies against Kell antigens when transfused with blood containing that antigen.
 This is particularly true for the "K" antigen which shows a relatively high antigenicity and moderately low frequency (~9%) in Caucasian populations.
-Anti-K can also occur following transplacental hemorrhage (TPH) associated with childbirth making Kell an important concern for hemolytic disease of the newborn.
+Anti-K can also occur following transplacental hemorrhage associated with childbirth making Kell an important concern for hemolytic disease of the newborn.
 Following the formation of anti-K, subsequent blood transfusions may be marked by destruction of the new cells by these antibodies, a process known as hemolysis.
 Anti-K does not bind complement, therefore hemolysis is extravascular.
 Individuals without K antigens(K0) who have formed an antibody to a K antigen, must be transfused with blood from donors who are also K0 to prevent hemolysis.

 Autoimmune hemolytic anemia (AIHA) occurs when the body produces an antibody against a blood group antigen on its own red blood cells.
 The antibodies lead to destruction of the red blood cells with resulting anemia.
 Similarly, a pregnant woman may develop antibodies against fetal red blood cells, resulting in destruction, anemia, and hydrops fetalis in a process known as hemolytic disease of the newborn (HDN).
 Both AIHA and HDN may be severe when caused by anti-Kell antibodies, as they are the most immunogenic antigens after those of the ABO and Rhesus blood group systems.